-In this recipe the baked oat slice tastes almost nutty around the edges where the cacao nibs are on the outside.
+Slow Cooker Cacao Oat Slice with Date Caramel – in this bake the baked oat slice has nutty edges where the cacao nibs are on the outside.
 The smooth date caramel spread on top provides a lovely creamy contrast to the texture of the oats.

 Cacao Nibs – what are they?

 For a while I’ve been wanting to bake with cacao nibs.
 If you haven’t heard of it before, cacao is made from raw cocoa beans.
 If you roast it, it becomes cocoa.